 Turn It into a Game

 This takes zero extra effort.
 Break your class into about 4 or 5 heterogeneous teams.
 If you already have group seating, this is already done for you.
 Have each team choose a name or assign them.
 Then, as you work through the passage as a class, have the teams confer about each question.
 When the team comes to a consensus on the correct answer, they shout their team name.
 Call on the first team to shout their name to answer and justify with text evidence and an explanation.
 Assign each question 100 points and award them to the teams as you work.
-At the end, the team with the highest amount of points wins.
+In the end, the team with the highest amount of points wins.
 Even if they aren’t given an actual prize, the game makes the day so much more fun for them.

 Using classroom buzzers can add to the novelty and fun of this game, but calling out team names works just as well and doesn’t break the bank.